open-life-science/open-life-science.github.io/about.md

 - be interviewed by the organisers (~15 minutes)
 - invited by mentor-mentee pair to share their expert consultation on certain projects. (~30 minutes)

-We are currently recruiting the experts for the second round.
+We are currently recruiting the experts - this route is a good way to join the program if you are already an open research practitioner and don't wish to participate as a cohort member.

 ## Our experts